ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/5_DefiningTheSolution.md

 # Step 5: Defining the Solution

 Congrats on nailing Step 1—identifying a real-world problem tied to the United Nations’ 17 Sustainable Development Goals (SDGs)!
 Now, it’s time to craft a **winning solution** for the Google Solution Challenge 2025.
 In this guide, we’ll walk through how to brainstorm, design, and refine a functional tech solution using Google technologies.
-Let’s turn your problem into an impactful project by **March 28, 2025**!
+Let’s turn your problem into an impactful project by **30 April, 2025**!

-Written by **Ayesha Javed**, GDGoC ML & AI Co-Lead at COMSATS University Lahore, as of March 15, 2025.

 ---

 ## What Does “Defining the Solution” Mean?